lrnt/beets-syncpl/README.md

 * `include_playlist` Also sync the playlist file to the destination (default: yes).
 * `playlists` The list that specifies which playlists to sync.
-* `quries` The list that specifies which queries to sync.
+* `queries` The list that specifies which queries to sync.

 Usage
 -----